 Sally was always pushing the envelope, Joyce said.
 “Yes, but that was pushing it pretty hard.
 When you see a blast off you realize that it’s the real thing.”

-Sally—all five-foot-five inches and 110 pounds of her—played rugby at Stanford.
+Sally—all five feet, five inches and 110 pounds of her—played rugby at Stanford.
 “It’s kind of brutal to watch, but she loved it.
 Most of the people were bigger and stronger.
 It’s just something you don’t want to see your daughter doing.”

 Predictably, the issuance of the new stamp brought out Ride family and friends from around the country.

 “I’ve had a few letters from relatives and friends back east,” Joyce Ride said.
 “They’ve stood in line and bought a bunch of stamps, then quickly wrote to me to let me know that they had them.
 It’s nice to go to the mailbox and find letters with Sally Ride stamps on them.”

 Speaking with families who have lost someone dear can, understandably, be a challenge, as it often stirs up the dust of a painful memory.
 The Rides were the exception.
 They both spoke with joy and humor about their daughter and sister.

 Joyce Ride may be 94, but she’s got the wit and enthusiasm of someone in her 30s.
 She’s enjoying her time in Claremont, and even revealed she’s an avid COURIER reader, if only a specific section.
 “Oh, I always read the obits,” she said, “to make sure I’m not in them.”

 Her late daughter’s most recent honor was an especially sweet one, she said.

 “It was a fun event.
 I sat there and listened to these very well-known women talk about my kid.
 I was sitting in the audience, and the guy next to me said, ‘That was really something.’
 And he introduced himself.
 When I said, ‘I’m Sally’s mother.’
 He said ‘Whoa!’”